markuspluna/OBXwhitepaper/Whitepaper.md

 The OptionBlox liquidity pool is made up of user-provided funds and managed by a TSS contract.
 Users will receive tokens in exchange for the funds they contribute, the tokens represent their contribution and govern the percentage of liquidation profits they receive.
 Because of the margin requirements for OptionBlox contracts, it will never be in the position holder's economic interest to allow liquidation, and there will always be an economic incentive to liquidate the position.
 Profits from liquidating delinquent positions will be paid out to liquidity providers every week.

 ### The OptionBlox App:
 The OptionBlox team is currently developing web and mobile applications to allow all parties to easily use the OptionBlox protocol.
-This app will act as a platform that interfaces with the Stellar, OptionBlox, and user wallets to provide a user-freindly derivative writing, trading, and execution experience.
+This app will act as a platform that interfaces with the Stellar, OptionBlox, and user wallets to provide user-freindly derivative writing, trading, and execution experience.
 The app does not run orderbooks, pair buyers and sellers, issue securities, or serve as custodian over user funds or keys.
 It simply serves as a browser that enables users to easily interact with OptionBlox and Stellar.

 ### Security: